curasystems/q/README.md

 Some fields in the manifest have defaults, so the example above could be rewritten as:

-    my-service:
-        description: A little service that does not do much
+    --- EMPTY FILE ---

+**name**: defaults to value from package.json when present or the name of the exe (spaces replaces by '-')

+**description**: defaults to value from package.json when present

 **version**: defaults to the version in a package.json when present next to the manifest or to the FileVersion of the only exe in the root path of the module.
 If the example above contained exactly one EXE in build/Release it would take its version.

-**path**: defaults to the manifest path
+**path**: defaults to the manifest path.

 ### Full example

-    my-module:
+    name: my-module
     description: A little module others can use
     version: 2.0
     path: .
     include: ['node_modules']
     dependencies:
         mcp-server-web: ~0.0.1
     tags: ['web-module']
     web-module:
         alias: ['client','download']
         auth: ip
         application: webapp
         api: yes
     files:
         config: settings.yaml
         log: log.json

 This manifest describes another module with some custom fields.
 The only fields relevant to q are *description*,*version*,*path*,*include*.